-Later that Wednesday, my mother left and said she would return when we decided and talked with Deb about what the next steps would be.
-Brian went back to work that afternoon, since he didn’t have any vacation time, and I was left with my girls for the night.
+Later that day, my mother left and said she would return when we decided what the next steps would be.
+Brian went back to work that afternoon, and I was left with my girls for the night.
 I was feeling better and knew I had people I could call on to help.
-I also knew that I needed to go to the prayer group my group always has on Wednesday nights.
+I also knew that I needed to go to the prayer group my church always has on Wednesday nights.

-That prayer group was exactly what I needed.
-I was directing a Christmas play, and my kids had practice, but Carol, the pastor’s wife took over for me so I didn’t need to worry about it.
+That meeting was exactly what I needed.
 As soon as I walked through the door, everyone gave me hugs and asked how I was doing.
-Carol asked for more details and let me explain, then went onto explain to me how she also had a miscarriage and how hard it was for her and that her daughter-in-law also had one.
-Her daughter-in-law was able to keep the remains and then buried them which helped them and was what she wished she had done.
-Linda, another dear friend also shared her story of her two miscarriages and how she would have tried to keep the remains or bloody pile where the remains where to lay them to rest, too.
+Carol, our pastor’s wife, asked for more details and let me explain, then shared how she and her daughter-in-law also had miscarriages.
+Her daughter-in-law was able to lay the remains of their baby to rest which helped them to grieve and was what Carol wished she had done with her baby.
+Linda, another dear friend also shared her story of her two miscarriages, and how she would have tried to keep the remains or bloody pile where the remains where to lay them to rest, too.

 Already, I was starting to have peace.
-Where the world would say, just have the D&C and get it over with, it’s just a clump of cells and will be hard to distinguish amongst all the blood that will come, I had the church, the bride of Christ, reassuring me that this was my baby, and I could mourn and weep as Jesus wept over Lazarus.
+Where the enemy whispered, “Have the D&C and get it over with.
+It’s just a clump of cells and will be hard to distinguish amongst all the blood that will come,” I had the church, the bride of Christ, reassuring me, “This is your baby.
+He or she will be with God, but mourn and weep as Jesus had over Lazarus.”

 Would you be free from the burden of sin?